Fairtrade in Lincoln

 - A local Fairtrade steering group is set up to ensure continued commitment to its Fairtrade City status

 Once these five goals have been met, the people of the city are considered to be working towards helping farmers in the third world to be paid a decent wage and provide opportunities for their local communities to be sustainable.
-However, being a Fairtrade City is a continuing process of promoting and supporting the Fairtrade initiative, and making considered purchasing choices to stop exploitation.
+However, being a Fairtrade City is a continuing process of promoting and supporting the Fairtrade initiative.

 Further information on the work of the group can be found on the following pages: